leizzer/electroboard/README.md

 };
 ```

+## Import a file

-To import a file, the keymap should respect this format:
+The file to import should respect this format:

+#### TMK

  - Each layer starts with `KEYMAP`.
  - New line after `KEYMAP(`.
  - Each line is a row.
  - Each row starts at the start of the line.
+(No space at the beginning)
  - Each row ends with `\`.
+ - Empty line between layers.

 ```c
 [0] = KEYMAP(